SystemsApproach/ops/index.rst

 |

-Operationalizing an Edge Cloud: A Systems Approach
+Operating an Edge Cloud: A Systems Approach
 ==================================================

 Peterson, Baker, Bavier, Williams and Davie